Foster Onboarding: How to Get Started

 Your background check doesn’t have to be fully processed before you begin your foster journey, but it does need to be submitted before you schedule your first orientation.
 This step helps ensure a safe and trustworthy community for all our volunteers and animals.

-Attending Your First Foster Orientation
+Foster Orientation

 Explore the Volunteer & Foster Resource Hub